+The contribution JVET-K0138 contain additional results with context initialization; these results have not been verified in the cross checks.

 The following table summarizes the number of contexts used in coefficient coding of 7.1.3.

-Table 8: Number of contexts used in coefficient coding of 7.1.3.
+Table 9: Number of contexts used in coefficient coding of 7.1.3.